Can a new campus contribute to biological research?

 This story shows how Novozymes supports Goal 9: Industry, Innovation and Infrastructure, specifically Target 9.5: “Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending.”

 Novozymes is the world leader in biological solutions.
-Together with its customers, partners and the global community, it improve industrial performance while preserving the planet’s resources and helping to build better lives.
+Together with its customers, partners and the global community, it improves industrial performance while preserving the planet’s resources and helping to build better lives.